-- 3.6.1 Major Component: any pump 5 brake horsepower or larger, any compressor, and any pressure relief device 4 inches in diameter or larger. - 3.7 Component Type: includes, but is not limited to, any one (1) of the following groups: valves, fittings, threaded connections, pumps, compressors, pressure relief devices, pipes, polished rod stuffing boxes, flanges, process drains, sealing mechanisms, hatches, sight-glasses, meters, or seal fluid systems in VOC service. - 3.8 Compressor: a device used to compress gases or vapors or a combination of gases and vapors by the addition of energy, and includes all associated components used for connecting and sealing purposes.
-The phrase "all associated components used for connecting and sealing purposes" means the first VOC leak points (first components) connected on the body of the compressor.
-For example, a valve that is connected to a threaded hole on body of the compressor, the first VOC leak point is the threaded connection on the body side of the compressor, but the valve itself is not a "first VOC leak point".
-Similarly, a compressor shaft seal is considered as a first "VOC leak point". - 3.9 Compressor Part: for the purpose of Section 5.3.7, a compressor part refers to the "first VOC leak point" as explained in Section 3.8. - 3.10 Critical Component: any component that would require the shutdown of a critical process unit if that component was shut down or disabled. - 3.11 Critical Process Unit: a process unit that must remain in service because of its importance to the overall process that requires it to continue to operate, and has no equivalent equipment to replace it or cannot be bypassed, and it is technically infeasible to repair leaks from that process unit without shutting it down and opening the process unit to the atmosphere. - 3.12 Critical Process Unit Shutdown: the shutdown of a critical process unit or part of the critical process unit that causes the entire unit to cease operating. - 3.13.
-District: San Joaquin Valley Unified Air Pollution Control District. - 3.14 Essential Component: a component that cannot be taken out of service without reducing, by more than 33 percent, the throughput of the process unit that it serves. - 3.15 Facility: a stationary source as defined in Rule 2201 (New and Modified Stationary Source Rule). - 3.16 Fitting: a component, excluding flanges and threaded connectors, used to attach or connect pipes or piping system.
+- 3.7.1 Major Component: any pump 5 brake horsepower or larger, any compressor, and any pressure relief device 4 inches in diameter or larger. - 3.8 Component Type: includes, but is not limited to, any one (1) of the following groups: valves, fittings, threaded connections, pumps, compressors, pressure relief devices, pipes, flanges, process drains, sealing mechanisms, hatches, sight-glasses, and meters in VOC service. - 3.9 Compressor: a device used to compress gases or vapors or a combination of gases and vapors by the addition of energy, and includes all associated components used for connecting and sealing purposes.
+The phrase "all associated components used for connecting and sealing purposes" means the first VOC leak points (first components) on the body of the compressor.
+For example, a valve that is connected to a threaded hole on body of the compressor, the first VOC leak point is the threaded connection on the body of the compressor, but the valve itself is not a "first VOC leak point".
+Similarly, a compressor shaft seal is considered as a first "VOC leak point". - 3.10 Compressor Part: for the purpose of Section 5.3.7, a compressor part refers to the "first VOC leak point" as explained in Section 3.9. - 3.11 Critical Component: any component that would require the shutdown of a critical process unit if that component was shut down or disabled. - 3.12 Critical Process Unit: a process unit that must remain in service because of its importance to the overall process that requires it to continue to operate, and has no equivalent equipment to replace it or cannot be bypassed, and it is technically infeasible to repair leaks from that process unit without shutting it down and opening the process unit to the atmosphere. - 3.13 Critical Process Unit Shutdown: the shutdown of a critical process unit or part of the critical process unit that causes the entire unit to cease operating. - 3.14 District: San Joaquin Valley Unified Air Pollution Control District. - 3.15 Essential Component: a component that cannot be taken out of service without reducing, by more than 33 percent, the throughput of the process unit that it serves. - 3.16 Flange: a projecting rim on a pipe used to attach it to another pipe or any other component in a piping system. - 3.17 Fitting: a component, excluding flanges and threaded connectors, used to attach or connect pipes or piping system.
 Examples of a "fitting" include, but are not limited to quick-disconnect fitting, push-in-fittings, and cam-locks.